Thousands of mink die in Covid-19 outbreaks at US fur farms

 The virus first appeared in the creatures in August, shortly after farmworkers fell ill in July, according to Dr. Dean Taylor, State Veterinarian of Utah.
 Initial research shows the virus was transmitted from humans to animals, and so far has not seen any cases of the opposite.

 "Everything we've looked at here in Utah suggests its gone from the humans to the animals," Taylor told CNN.
 "It feels like a unidirectional path," he said, adding that testing is still underway.
+Utah's was the first outbreak among mink in the United States.

-On Thursday, the Wisconsin Department of Natural Resources said hundreds of mink died from the coronavirus at a Wisconsin farm as well.
+On Friday, Kevin Hoffman, a spokesperson at the Wisconsin Department of Agriculture, Trade and Consumer Protection, told CNN 2,000 mink have died from the coronavirus at a Wisconsin farm as well.
+Officials have quarantined the farm, Hoffman said in a release, meaning no animals or animal products may leave the Taylor County premises.

-"The animal deaths are in the hundreds," the state's DNR representative Kevin Hoffman told CNN affiliate WISN.
-"I'm sure we'll get more updates on that.
-But what we're doing there is separating animals."

-Dr. Keith Paulson with the UW-Madison Veterinary School Diagnostic Laboratory told WISN that he noted "significant mortality in the mink" and that three workers there had recovered from the virus after displaying "mild to moderate clinical signs."
+Dr. Keith Paulson with the UW-Madison Veterinary School Diagnostic Laboratory told CNN affiliate WISN that he noted "significant mortality in the mink" and that three workers there had recovered from the virus after displaying "mild to moderate clinical signs."

 Other cases have been detected in the Netherlands, Spain and Denmark, according to the US Department of Agriculture.